engagespark/api-docs/docs/index.md

 ```

-As you can see, you're able to provide all standard fields,
+As you can see, you can provide all standard fields,
-as well as the organization that the contacts should be created under
-and the groups the contacts should be part of.
+as well as custom fields and groups the contacts should be part of.

 If you don't specify an organization, your *current organization* will be used.